 Indian President Dr. Prasad, on day two of a six-day State visit to Ceylon, was?

-Indian President Dr. Prasad, on day two of a six-day State visit to Ceylon, was filmed June 17 by VISNEWS at Colombo inaugurating Ceylon's first Buddhist university - and receiving the honorary doctorate of law.
+Background: Indian President Dr. Prasad, on day two of a six-day State visit to Ceylon, was filmed June 17 by VISNEWS at Colombo inaugurating Ceylon's first Buddhist university - and receiving the honorary doctorate of law.

 A procession headed by the university's vice-chancellor, included yellow-robed clean-shaven Buddhist monks - one bearing an urn containing Buddha relics.
 Among guests were Cabinet Ministers, Mr. Marikkan and Mrs. Wimala Wijeywardent.